 The size and shape of your property.

-If you do not have space, you need to build horizontally or don’t want to give up your yard space, and your best bet is to build up.
-Building up allows you to save room for other projects, such as pools, gardens, and sheds.
+If you do not have enough room to build vertically or horizontally, or if you do not wish to give up any of your yard area, the best option for you is to build upward.
+By constructing above, you'll be able to free up space below for other endeavours, such as swimming pools, gardens, and storage sheds.

 The type of addition.